lotriet/lotriet.github.io/README.md

 # Christo Lotriet - Software Developer CV

-This project is a digital Curriculum Vitae (CV) for Christo Lotriet, a senior software developer with over 15 years of experience in desktop, web, and enterprise database development.
+This project is a digital Curriculum Vitae (CV) for Christo Lotriet, a senior software developer with extensive experience in desktop, web, and enterprise database development.
 The CV is presented as a modern, responsive web page with export functionality.

 ## Features